Abaza rebellion

 The Abaza rebellion was a group of uprisings that occurred in the 17th century in the Ottoman Empire during the reigns of Mustafa I (1622–23) and Murat IV (1623–40).
 The name of the rebellion refers to Abaza Mehmet (or Abaza for short), an Ottoman pasha of Abkhazian origin.
 Sometimes, this event is considered as a part of the Jelali revolts.
 But unlike the other Jelali revolts the principal reason of the Abaza rebellion was the resentment towards the janissary corps.

 Background

-The Ottoman sultan Osman II (1618–1622), who laid a siege on Khotyn (in modern Ukraine, then a part of Polish–Lithuanian Commonwealth), could not capture the city.
+The Ottoman sultan Osman II (1618–1622) laid siege to Khotyn (in modern Ukraine, then a part of Polish–Lithuanian Commonwealth), but could not capture the city.
 He blamed the unruly janissaries for the failure.
-The janissaries, once elite troops of the Ottoman Empire, had been corrupted during the stagnation era of the empire.
+The janissaries, once the elite troops of the Ottoman Empire, had been corrupted during the stagnation era of the empire.
 Osman planned to create a new army based on Turkmens of Anatolia.
 Energetic but young and inexperienced, Osman II revealed his intent.
 This caused a janissary revolt in the capital Constantinople.
-Osman was imprisoned and later assassinated by the janissary partizans on 20 May 1622.
+Osman was imprisoned and later assassinated by the supporters of the rebels on 20 May 1622.
 This assassination caused a great shock in the Ottoman lands.